Safety Assurance Monitoring Activities - Third ICAO SMS Pillar

 Using the implementation plan as a safety assurance activity may seem counter-intuitive to some, but this is a great idea, and almost always overlooked.

-Why don't more airlines and airports use their implementation plans for safety assurance?
+Why don't more operators use their implementation plans for safety assurance?

 1. Opposite Ends of ICAO SMS Implementation Plan Workflow

-For those unfamiliar with the ICAO SMS guidelines, there are four phases to take an operator from 0 to 60 mph in three or four years:
+For those unfamiliar with the ICAO SMS implementation guidelines, there are four phases to take an operator from 0 to 60 mph in three or four years:

 - Planning SMS Implementation;

 - Reactive Safety Management Processes;